California Climate Action Corps Host Partner Application

 Section III: Project Description

-Please tell us about your project and how it aligns with the mission and goals of the CCAC fellowship.
-(Approx. 30-60 minutes to complete this section)
+Please tell us about your project and how it aligns with the mission and goals of the CCAC Fellowship.
+(Approx. 120 minutes to complete this section)

 Project Activity Allocation: Program targets require fellows to allocate roughly 40% of their time to Climate Volunteer Engagement, 20% to Climate Action, 20% to Climate Education and/or Outreach, and 20% to Training and Professional Development.
-Project proposals should generally follow this allocation, though alternate breakdowns may be considered.
+Project proposals should generally follow this allocation; however, alternative breakdowns may be considered.

 Position Title: When selecting position titles, consider options that reflect the focus area, accurately represent the work, and titles that could enhance a fellow’s resume for post-fellowship career opportunities.
 Titles should be concise (1-3 words) and relevant to terms commonly found on job search platforms.
 Here are some examples: